 When you think about poor air quality you may picture summertime issues like pollen and ragweed, city smog, and seasonally high humidity levels.
 You may assume that as temperatures decrease, so does your need for an air purifier.

-However, while icy air can feel crisp and clean when you walk out of your home, your indoor air quality during the winter months is likely at it the worst level you’ll experience through the entire year.
+However, while icy air can feel crisp and clean when you walk out of your home, your indoor air quality during the winter months is likely at it the worst level you’ll experience throughout the entire year.

-In this blog, we list five reasons to continue using your existing air purifier year round or to add an air purifier to your HVAC System this winter.
+In this blog, we list five reasons to continue using your existing air purifier year-round or to add an air purifier to your HVAC System this winter.

 The first step most homeowners take to winterize their houses is closing up doors and windows.
 You may even add extra insulation like weather strips to reduce the amount of airflow coming into and going out of your house.